Welcoming Congregation Refresher Program

 - Ideas for Congregational Life

-- Include news and information of LGBTQ concern in your newsletter, website, Facebook page, etc.
+- Include news and information of LGBTQ/welcoming concern in your newsletter, website, Facebook page, etc.

-- If you don't already, start providing inclusive language guidelines to worship coordinators and speakers as well as congregational leaders.
+- If you haven't already, develop inclusive language guidelines to give to worship coordinators and speakers as well as congregational leaders.

 - Ideas for Community Outreach

-- Hold an LGBTQ film series open to the public.
+- Hold a film series open to the public.

 - Strengthen relationships with local LGBTQ groups or organizations.
 Attend their events.
 Ask how you can help.

 - Take action on a local, state, or national justice issue that connects your internal congregational ministry to the larger community.
 Work in partnership with justice groups.

-- Brainstorm how your congregation can be of direct service to local LGBTQ communities and individuals.
+- Brainstorm how your congregation can be of direct service to local LGBTQ communities and individuals in need.
 A support group or Pride Prom for queer and trans youth?
 A meals-on-wheels program for homebound LGBTQ folks?
 A pen-pal program for incarcerated queer and trans people?
 Think big!